ParsonsZeng/ThirstyScholar.github.io/README.md

 ![bbb_mnist_result](BBB/bbb_mnist_result.png)
 </center>

-As you can see on the plot, bayes by backprop prevents the optimization from overfitting.
-The last test error was around 2.5% after 15 epochs of training.
+As you can see from the plot, bayes by backprop prevents overfitting reaching final test accuracy around 97.4%.